-I’ve got some tips here to share that mostly concern cabinetry, and I think, especially if you’re considering a partial remodel soon, you might find these interesting.
+I’ve got some tips here to share that mostly concern cabinetry, and I think, especially if you’re considering a remodel soon, you might find these interesting.

 One of Pinterest’s most searched items last year was “wire management”.
 (Don’t quote me on that, but I did read it somewhere in an article that I now can’t find. :-) Apparently, it’s quite unsettling to see a wad of wires lying out on the floor, catching dust bunnies, tripping up the pets, and in general, scrambling your visual field.
 I know it bothers me.
 It bothers my clients too.